Xiar-fatah/DD2421/Support Vector Machine/readme.md

 4.
 > Explore the role of the slack parameter C. What happens for very large/small values?

 Answer: For small values on C the misclassification rate is higher and for higher values on C the misclassifciation rate is lower.
+Note that C is multiplied with the error variable that measures the amount of misclassification.

 <p float="left">
   <img src="C=1.png" width="400" />